-- Do not use on bentgrass, alfalfa, clover, or other legumes. - Do not use on newly seeded areas until grass is well established. - Do not use from early boot to milk stage where grass seed production is desired. - Do not apply within 30 days of a previous application. - Grazing and Haying Restrictions: In grazed areas, do not apply more than 4 pt/acre of HAVOC LV-Four per application.
-Do not harvest forage or hay from treated areas for 7 days after application.
-If treated area is grazed within 30 days of application, withdraw meat animals at least 3 days before slaughter. - Do not apply more than 8 pt/acre of HAVOC LV-Four per use season. - Limited to 2 applications per year. - Maximum of 2.0 lbs. ae 2,4-D per acre per application.
+- · Do not use on bentgrass, alfalfa, clover, or other legumes. - Do not use on newly seeded areas until grass is well established. - Do not use from early boot to milk stage where grass seed production is desired. - Do not apply within 30 days of a previous application. - Grazing and Haying Restrictions: In grazed areas, do not apply more than 2 2/3 pt/acre of HAVOC LV-Six per application.
+Do not harvest forage or hay - from treated areas for 7 days after application.

+Do not apply more than 5 1/3 pt/acre of HAVOC LV-Six per use season.

+Non-cropland Areas
-Non-cropland - Including fencerows, hedgerows, roadsides, rights-of-way, utility power lines, railroads, airports and industrial sites.

-Treatment Site or Method of Application HAVOC LV-Four (pt/acre) Specific Use Directions Annual, Biennial and Perennial broadleaf weeds Susceptible woody plants 2 to 4 4 to 8 Apply when annual weeds are small and growing actively before the bud stage.
+Such as fencerows, hedgerows, roadsides, rights-of way, utility power lines, railroads, airports and other non-crop areas nes, railroads, airports and other non-crop areas Treatment Site Method of Application HAVOC LV-Six (pt/acre) Specific Use Directions Annual broadleaf weeds Biennial and perennial broadleaf weeds and susceptible woody plants 1 1/3 to 2 2/3 2 2/3 to 5 1/3 Apply when annual weeds are small and growing actively before the bud stage.
 Biennial and perennial weeds should be rosette to bud stage, but not flowering at the time of application.
-For difficult to control woody species, tank mix up to 4 quarts of HAVOC LV-Four plus 1 to 4 qt of Garlon 3A per acre.
+For difficult to control perennial broadleaf weeds and woody species, tank mix up to 2 2/3 qt of HAWOC LV-Six plus 1 to 4 qt of Garlon 3A herbicide per acre.
 Oil or wetting agent may be added to the spray, if needed for increased effectiveness.
-For ground application (High volume): apply a total spray volume of 100 to 400 gallons per acre; (low volume) apply a total spray volume of 10 to 100 gallons per acre.
+For ground application: (High volume) apply a total spray volume of 100 to 400 gallons per acre; (low volume) apply a total spray volume of 10 to 100 gallons per acre.
 For helicopter: Apply a total spray volume of 5 to 30 gallons per acre.
-Spot Treatment to control broadleaf weeds

 Spot Treatment to control broadleaf weeds See Instructions for "Spot Treatment" Note: To control broadleaf weeds in small areas with a hand sprayer, use an application rate equivalent to the broadcast rates specified for this treatment site and spray to thoroughly wet all foliage.
 See rate conversion table and instructions for "Spot Treatment" and use of hand-held sprayers under "Application Instructions".
+Tree Injection Application See instructions for tree injection application in "Forestry Uses" section.

-Basal spray, cut frill and girdle , injection applic methods and tree Refer to the "Forestry Uses" section for specific use instructions for these application methods.
-Southern wild rose Broadcast application Spot treatment up to 4 1 gal/100 gal of spray Broadcast: Apply in a spray volume of 5 or more gallons per acre by aircraft or 10 or more gallons per acre by ground equipment.
+Southern wild rose Broadcast application Spot treatment 2/3 gal/100 gal of spray Broadcast: Apply in a spray volume of 5 or more gallons per acre by aircraft or 10 or more gallons per acre by ground equipment.
 Apply when foliage is well developed.
 Thorough coverage is required.
-Use 4 qt of HAVOC LY-Four plus 4 to 8 fluid ounces of an agricultural surfactant per 100 gallons of water.
-Two or more treatments may be required.
+Use 2 2/3 qt of HAVOC LV-5ix plus 4 to 8 fluid ounces of an agricultural surfactant per 100 gallons of water.
+Two or more treatments may be required. -- ----------------------------- ---